Katrix/katrix.github.io/_posts/2019-12-18-gentle-into-to-hkd-in-scala.md

 )
 ```

+This is the one of the cornerstones of higher kinded data (HKD), the data itself.
+Note that I split up the class into two smaller classes to mirror the JSON
+structure.
+You can go either way here, and it shouldn't matter for the patch
+method, as long as the parameters you'll pass in are the same.

 We can now get back `PartialProject` like so.
 ```scala
 type PartialProject = ProjectF[Option]
 ```

 Can we also use this case class for the non-partial case class?
-Yes, using the `Id` type.
+Yes, using the
+`Id` type.
 The `Id` type just spits back out what we throw at it.
-Think of it like a type level `Predef.identity`.
+Think of it
+like a type level `Predef.identity`.
 ```scala
 type Id[A] = A
 type Project = ProjectF[Id]